Apprentices and the Joint Apprenticeship Program

-Women are strongly encourage to find out about both the pipefitting and plumbing trades.
-Both programs offer women excellent opportunities for employment in jobs that are both personally satisfying and well paid.
+Women and minorities are strongly encouraged to learn about the benefits of becoming a pipefitter, plumber, sprinkler fitter or HVAC-R service technician.
+These trades offer women excellent career opportunities that are both personally satisfying and well paid.

-Apprentices earn while learning on the job; the more they learn, the higher the pay.
-Apprentices in the pipefitting and plumbing trades are paid approximately 35% of a journeyperson’s wage to start.
-As they climb the ladder to the final qualifications, their wages are increased at regular intervals.
-At the end of the term of apprenticeship, they become journeyperson and draw full pay for their skill.
+Apprentices in the pipe trades are paid approximately 35 percent of a journeyman’s wage to start.
+The more hours they are on the job working and learning, the more their wages are increased at regular intervals.
+At the end of their five-year apprenticeship program, they become journeymen and draw full pay for their skill.